 This is why line calls in pickleball (and any other racket sport) must be made instantly!
 There can’t be any doubt that the ball was in.
 If there is doubt of any kind, the point goes to your opponent.
 So, when in doubt, be careful!

 A common question I get about line calls in pickleball is about hitting an out ball or not.
 For example, the ball just bounced out of bounds, you call it out, and then you hit it.
 Is the ball still in play?

-When a ball lands out of bounds, it’s called out.
+When a ball lands out of bounds, you must call it out.
 Once the ball is called out, a dead ball is declared and whatever happens after that no longer matters.
 The key here is the out call.
 If a ball lands out, and you don’t call it out and then your opponent strikes the ball, you can no longer call it out.
 The out call has to be made promptly, or before your opponent strikes the ball.

-This counts even after the “out” call happened after you hit the ball since the assumption was that indeed the ball was out.
+More importantly, this counts even if the “out” call happened after you hit the ball since the assumption was that indeed the ball was out.

-Having said that, if you hit a ball that hasn’t bounce, but it was clearly going out, the ball is still in play because you have to let it bounce first.
+Having said that, if you hit a ball that hasn’t bounced, but it was clearly going out, the ball is still in play because you have to let it bounce first.